AC Sectioning the Pipeline

 The section definitions shown in the figure are based on the change occurring in the physical distance or the angular orientation between the pipeline and the power transmission line.
 The figure shows the minimum number of sections that must be defined for the given right-of-way geometry.
 However, in general, if the length of a section that was defined based on geometry alone exceeds several miles, it is usually best to subdivide such a large length section into several smaller ones.

-If the AC model is not divided into proper sections, the model will not match actual field conditions.
 For example, consider a pipeline where a new coating was installed on a repaired section of the pipeline.
 The new coating will have a higher resistance than the old coating.
 This will result in an AC voltage peak around the coating change.
 This peak would be measured in the field but would not be in the AC model unless the pipeline sectioning properly identifies the coating change.
 For your AC model to be accurate and identify the areas of peak AC voltage the sectioning must match the field conditions.
 Before you build the AC model, make sure that the sectioning reflects the field conditions.

 More on AC Mitigation